JunhaoW3/tp/docs/DeveloperGuide.md

 * 2a.
 The user selects an invalid client.
     * 2a1.
 FinHub warns that user does not exist and prompts the user to select again.

-      Step 2a1 is repeated until a correct selection.
+      Step 2a1 is repeated until a valid client has been selected.

       Use case resumes at step 3.

-* 2a.
-The user enters an invalid meeting note.
+* 2b.
+The user selects an invalid meeting note.
-    * 23a1.
+    * 2b1.
 FinHub warns that the meeting note is invalid and prompts the user to enter another note.

-      Step 3a1 is repeated until a correct selection.
+      Step 2b1 is repeated until a valid note is selected.

       Use case resumes at step 4.